palupa11/Dreamy/README.md

 ## Features

 - Home: Add your dreams to the journal
-- About: An brief introduction to Dreamy and .
+- About: An brief introduction to Dreamy.
-- Dreams: Here you will see your dream journal.
+- Dreams: Here you'll find your dream journal.
 You can edit them or delete them as well.
-- Settings: Change the font size of the app.
+- Settings: App customization.

 ## Dependencies